sneakyaardvark/arduino-lib-example/README.md

 # arduino-lib-example
 An example used to teach library creation for Arduino.

-This branch is an example of using modular code without making a formal library.
-More or less, this is an example of how not to do it!
+This branch shows an implementation without C++ OOP.
+One step improved from the no-lib-modularization branch.